This quick and easy broiled halibut is cooked under high heat until tender and served with a healthy lemon and caper yogurt sauce.

 - 1 lemon, divided

-- 1 TB Dijon mustard (regular or whole-grain)
+- 1 tablespoon Dijon mustard (regular or whole-grain)

 - Move an oven rack to about 4" away from the broiler.
 Preheat broiler to high.Brush halibut fillets with half the oil, and then sprinkle with salt and pepper.
 Add remaining oil to an oven-safe pan or casserole dish.
 Slide the pan into the oven.